-If you don’t have a cutting machine don’t fret!
+If you don’t have a silhouette or a cutting machine don’t fret!
 You can print out these 8.5″ x 11″ templates, cut them out with scissors and use them as stencils for your signs.
 The 8.5″ x 11″ size will still stand out great in the yard.
 (You can find templates for both the 8.5″ x 11″ and the 11″ x 17″ at the end of this post)

 Cutting Out DIY Yard Sign Letters

 Use your utility knife to carefully cut out each letter.
 You might want to cut the sections of the board up to more easily cut out the letters.
 Hold on to the excess corrugated plastic to use later.

 Attach The Landscape Stakes To The Yard Signs